agschwender/pilbox/README.rst

 Deploying
 =========

+It is strongly encouraged that pilbox not be directly accessible to the internet.
+Instead, it should only be accessible via a web server, e.g. NGINX or Apache, or some other application that is designed to handle direct traffic from the internet.

 The application itself does not include any caching.
 It is recommended that the application run behind a CDN for larger applications or behind varnish for smaller ones.